huggingface/diffusion-models-class/hackathon/README.md

 * [Hugging Face Pro subscription](https://huggingface.co/pricing) for 1 month or a $15 voucher for the [Hugging Face merch store](https://store.huggingface.co/)

+We will also provide a certificate of completion to all the participants that submit at least 1 DreamBooth model to the hackathon 🔥.

 ## Compute